MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMCollection.md

 ```

 ### -DistributionPointGroupId

-Specifies the ID of the distribution point group that is associated with the collection.
+Specify the GUID for a distribution point group that's associated with this collection.
+This value is the **GroupID** property, which is a standard GUID surrounded by curly brackets, for example, `{537e6303-69eb-4104-bf7b-7baf43ce2352}`.

 ```yaml
 Type: String